 He recalled in 1975-76 when the Sri Lanka team was in Pakistan.
 A match was played in Mirpurkhas and as a tradition in small town’s local crowd was provided with the facility of commentary on the ground.

 When the commentators invited him to join them briefly.
 He had fulfilled his childhood ambition, and Sikander Bakht to come on the microphone again.
 This is how he was made to realize that he had the flair and talent to not only play cricket but also to talk cricket.

 After having decided to hang his boots, he had many options in hand.
 He was already an employee of a Bank and could have taken up banking as a career.
 But his passion and love for the game demanded that he maintain a link with cricket.
 He has entrusted the responsibility of managing the UBL Cricket Team.

-The experience of working with them was a treasure which I cherish to date.
+The experience of working with them was a treasure that I cherish to date.
 It was a great motivating factor.
 Foreign television channels have also contacted him.
-The lines on Sikander face speak volume of his life.
+The lines on Sikander’s face speak volumes of his life.